sjswuitchik/duck_comp_gen/NCBI_run/05_CompPopGen/01_fastq2vcf/README.md

 ## Notes for running snakemake pipeline ##

 Each run requires changes to the config.yaml that are specific to the run.
 Below are notes about changes made for each particular run of the pipeline.
+If a parameter is not listed, it was run with the default setting.

 ### allDucks run ###
 10x data needs memory bump for Picard MarkDuplicates, so for now, aligning all ducks to hetAtr genome